johnphealipto/johnphealipto/README.md

 A self-taught Frontend Web Developer from Nigeria :nigeria:

 - 🌱 Currently expanding my knowledge on React.js
-- ⚡ Fun fact: I'm a lyricist & a guitarist
+- ⚡ Fun fact: I'm a songwriter
 - 📫 How to reach me: johnadibe450@gmail.com